Ridderrasmus/RPVoiceChat/README.md

 - `ServerPort` - The port to use for the voice networking.
 The default value is `52525`.
 - `ServerIP` - The ip for clients to connect to.
 Leave it as is unless you are playing through LAN, in which case set it to address of your private network(e.g. `"25.95.127.13"`).
 The default value is `null`.
 - `AdditionalContent` - Whether additional modded content(bells, horns, etc) should be enabled.
 The default value is `true`.
+- `UseCustomNetworkServers` - Can be used to enable UDP and CustomTCP transports.
+As of v2.3.4 NativeTCP is unaffected by lag so there is little to no benefits from running custom servers.
+The default value is `false`.

 You can also use `/rpvc [command]` to access world-specific settings:
 - `shout` - Sets the shout distance in blocks.
 The default value is `25`.